KeerthiKuthati/TestDemo/README.md

 Collect Sales order data from feet on street| Order taking card for feet on street from retailers

-Note: For all the solutions KAS client is mandatory to be included as part of Action package.
+*Note*: For all the solutions KAS client is mandatory to be included as part of Action package.

 [Download latest version of KAS client](https://github.com/MicrosoftDocs/kaizala-docs/tree/master/Articles/Actions/KASClient)

 ## Contributions [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/KeerthiKuthati/TestDemo/pulls)